pyeventsourcing/kurrentdbclient/README.md

 You can use pip to install this package directly from [the Python Package Index](https://pypi.org/project/esdbclient/).

-    $ pip install esdbclient
+    $ pip install kurrentclient

 ### With Poetry<a id="with-poetry"></a>

 You can use Poetry to add this package to your pyproject.toml and install it.

-    $ poetry add esdbclient
+    $ poetry add kurrentclient

-## EventStoreDB server<a id="eventstoredb-server"></a>
+## KurrentDB server<a id="kurrentdb-server"></a>

-The EventStoreDB server can be run locally using the official Docker container image.
+The KurrentDB server can be run locally using the official Docker container image.

 ### Run container<a id="run-container"></a>

-For development, you can run a "secure" EventStoreDB server using the following command.
+For development, you can run a "secure" KurrentDB server using the following command.

-    $ docker run -d --name eventstoredb-secure -it -p 2113:2113 --env "HOME=/tmp" docker.eventstore.com/eventstore/eventstoredb-ee:24.10.0-x64-8.0-bookworm-slim --dev
+    $ docker run -d --name kurrentdb-secure -it -p 2113:2113 --env "HOME=/tmp" docker.eventstore.com/eventstore/kurrentdb-ee:24.10.0-x64-8.0-bookworm-slim --dev

-As we will see, your client will need an EventStoreDB connection string URI as the value of its `uri` constructor argument.
-The connection string for this "secure" EventStoreDB server would be:
+As we will see, your client will need an KurrentDB connection string URI as the value of its `uri` constructor argument.
+The connection string for this "secure" KurrentDB server would be:

-    esdb://admin:changeit@localhost:2113
+    kdb://admin:changeit@localhost:2113

 To connect to a "secure" server, you will usually need to include a "username" and a "password" in the connection string, so that the server can authenticate the client.
-With EventStoreDB, the default username is "admin" and the default password is "changeit".
+With KurrentDB, the default username is "admin" and the default password is "changeit".

 When connecting to a "secure" server, you may also need to provide an SSL/TLS certificate